-These leek, pear and parsnip cakes are easy to make, good for you and a great way to use up any leftover veggies that you happen to have.
+These leek, pear and parsnip cakes – or patties – are easy to make, good for you and a great way to use up any leftover veggies that you happen to have.
 A mashed parsnip recipe that vegetarians and vegans alike will love.

 Happy New Year!
 I really love early January.
 The weather may be miserable and everyone’s sad to be going back to school or work.
 Despite this I find enjoyment in the sense of new beginnings, shedding off the old year to start a new and the buzz of making resolutions and thinking about what I hope to achieve this year.

 I have lots of plans and ideas – in fact probably too many to actually be realistic.
 Many of them are related to blogging, cooking and Sneaky Veg – so watch this space if you’re interested.

 In the immediate future I’m doing Veganuary again this year – this means that I’m committing to eating a vegan diet for the whole month of January.
 I’m anticipating that this will be a lot easier this year as I’ve found myself eating vegan more and more of the time anyone.
 If you’re doing the same, or if you just want to eat more plants this year check out my 31 inspiring vegan recipes post I wrote for metro or follow along with my Veganuary journey on a new instagram account I’ve set up.